sompol13/learn-terraform-move/README.md

 - Create a new `main.tf` file in the `security_group` directory.
 - Create a new `outputs.tf` file to capture your security group ID.

+### Update configuration with modules
+- Navigate to the root of your project directory.
+- `cd ../..`
+- Open the `main.tf` file and add the new module blocks to the end of your configuration.
+- Update the `outputs.tf` file in the root directory.

 ### Reference
 https://learn.hashicorp.com/tutorials/terraform/move-config?in=terraform/modules